um-acs/acs_docs/docs/pegasus/env/5-sccc_quickstart.rst

 - Scratch and Project space is intended only for data in active use.
 - Scratch space is subject to purging when necessary for continued operation.
 - Scratch space is charged only for actual utilization.
-- Projects may also request allocation of dedicated GPFS storage.
+- Projects may also lease additional GPFS project storage.
+- There is a 200,000 file limit per 1 TB allocation of all GPFS storage.
 - Dedicated space is charged for total allocation and not by utilization.

 Tier 1 Development (sccc-dev)